sysbio-netlify/sysbio.se/content/courses/mesb.md

 You cannot pay with cash on public transport, while only trams have machines that accept credit cards!

 Most convenient is to use the [Västtrafik to go](https://www.vasttrafik.se/en/tickets/more-about-tickets/vasttrafik-to-go/) app ([iOS](https://apps.apple.com/gb/app/vasttrafik-to-go/id424903083)/[Android](https://play.google.com/store/apps/details?id=com.vaesttrafik.vaesttrafik)).
 You don't need to make an account (this requires a Swedish personal number), but be aware that your phone should be connected to the internet as long as your ticket is valid, so this only works with non-Swedish phones if you accept dataroaming.
+A ticket costs 28 kr and is valid for 90 min on all Västtrafik busses and trams inside Gothenburg.
+Your 5th ticket in 7 days with the app is [free](https://www.vasttrafik.se/en/frequently-asked-questions/questions-about-vasttrafik-to-go/What-did-aterbaring/)!

+Alternatively, you can get a contactless [pay-as-you-go](https://www.vasttrafik.se/en/tickets/more-about-tickets/pay-as-you-go/) Västtrafikkort travel card.
+This card can be bought and recharged in many shops (Pressbyrån, 7-Eleven, etc.).
+The fee structure is the same as for the app: 28 kr for 90 min inside Gothenburg.

 <small><a class="button" href="#">Back to top</a></small>